Patriot Financial Group Insurance Agency LLC Has $6.44 Million Holdings in SPDR Portfolio S&P 500 ETF (NYSEARCA:SPLG)

-Patriot Financial Group Insurance Agency LLC increased its holdings in SPDR Portfolio S&P 500 ETF (NYSEARCA:SPLG – Get Rating) by 6.0% during the third quarter, according to its most recent 13F filing with the Securities and Exchange Commission (SEC).
-The fund owned 153,284 shares of the company’s stock after acquiring an additional 8,653 shares during the period.
-SPDR Portfolio S&P 500 ETF comprises 1.6% of Patriot Financial Group Insurance Agency LLC’s investment portfolio, making the stock its 11th biggest holding.
-Patriot Financial Group Insurance Agency LLC’s holdings in SPDR Portfolio S&P 500 ETF were worth $6,436,000 as of its most recent SEC filing.
+Patriot Financial Group Insurance Agency LLC raised its position in SPDR Portfolio S&P 500 ETF (NYSEARCA:SPLG – Get Rating) by 6.0% in the 3rd quarter, according to the company in its most recent 13F filing with the SEC.
+The fund owned 153,284 shares of the company’s stock after buying an additional 8,653 shares during the period.
+SPDR Portfolio S&P 500 ETF accounts for 1.6% of Patriot Financial Group Insurance Agency LLC’s investment portfolio, making the stock its 11th biggest holding.
+Patriot Financial Group Insurance Agency LLC’s holdings in SPDR Portfolio S&P 500 ETF were worth $6,436,000 at the end of the most recent quarter.

 SPDR Portfolio S&P 500 ETF Company Profile